Chicago's Mexican Independence Day celebrations shadowed by Trump’s threats for the city

 “For us, our Independence Day has always been a celebration of our culture,” he said.
 “It’s always been a celebration of who we are.
 It feels like we don’t get to celebrate our culture in the same way.”

+Viviana Barajas, leader with the community organization Palenque LSNA, promised that Chicagoans would “stand up” as Los Angeles had if Trump deploys the National Guard in their city.

+“If he thinks these frivolous theatrics to undermine our sovereignty will shut out the passion we have for protecting our people, this is Chicago, and he is sorely mistaken,” Barajas said.
+“We have been studying LA and D.C., and they have stood up for their cities.”

-Finley reported from Norfolk, Virginia.
-Associated Press writer Morgan Lee in Santa Fe contributed.
+Finley reported from Norfolk, Virginia and Raza reported from Sioux Falls, South Dakota.
+Associated Press writers Morgan Lee in Santa Fe and Cal Woodward in Washington contributed.